knightjoel/acme-tiny-cron-renew/README.md

 	The path to the file containing the Let's Encrypt account key.
 	Default: `$workdir/le.key`

+- `-u | --user <username>`
+	The name of the unprivileged user to run external commands as. le_renew_certs.sh will drop privileges to <username> when running external scripts but will use root privileges for installing the certificate bundle.
+	Default: le

 - `-v | --validation dns|http`
 	The validation method to use to prove ownership of the domain(s) being renewed.